3 Memory and Allocators

 2. sometimes, it is impossible to know upfront how many inputs you will receive, or how big this input will be.

-These are commom situations where the stack is not good for.
+These are common situations where the stack is not good for.
 That is why you need a different memory management strategy to store these objects inside your function.
-You need to use a memory type that can grow together with your objects, or that you can control the lyfetime of this memory.
-The heap fit this description.
+You need to use a memory type that can grow together with your objects, or that you can control the lifetime of this memory.
+The heap fits this description.

 At the moment of the writing of this book, in Zig, we have 6 different allocators available in the standard library: